mobile-dev-ufes/2023-2-proj-final-hush-hush-app/README.md

 ### 📱  Login:

-To login in app, you just have to insert your username and password in login page.
+To login in app, you just have to enter your username and password on the login page and submit the form by clicking the login button

 ### 📱  Logout: